jackmott/jackmott.github.io/_posts/2016-8-20-when-bigo-foolsya.markdown

 ---

 Big O notation is a great tool.
 It allows one to quickly make smart choices among various data structures and algorithms.
 But sometimes a casual
 Big O analysis can fool us if we don't think carefully about the impact of constant factors.
-One such examples comes up very often when programming on modern CPUs, and that is when choosing between an Array, and a List, or Tree type structure.
+One such example comes up very often when programming on modern CPUs, and that is when choosing between an Array, and a List, or Tree type structure.